 He was born in Wilmington, North Carolina, in 1944 and grew up in Paris, France.
 He studied at St George’s School (secondary), Harvard University (Honors B.A. in Music), Westminster Theological Seminary (M.Div.), and the University of Geneva (D.Th.).
 He has taught at the Brunswick School in Greenwich, Connecticut, and at the Faculté Libre de Théologie Réformée, in Aix-en-Provence, France, where he continues as Professeur Associé.
 He has been at Westminster since 1989 and is currently Professor of Apologetics, Coordinator of the Apologetics Department, and Chairman of the Faculty.

 Dr. Edgar belongs to a number of learned societies, including the American Musicological Society, the Evangelical Theological Society, the American Historical Association, and the Society for Ethnomusicology.
-He serves on several boards, including the Huguenot Fellowship (President).
+He served as the President of the Huguenot Fellowship and is currently on their Board of Trustees.
 He is on the editorial committee of La Revue Réformée.
 He regularly takes part as a speaker in the Veritas Forum programs.
 He also serves on the Institutional Review Board and the Medical Ethics Committee of The Chestnut Hill Hospital.

 Bill is married to Barbara Smyth Edgar, who is Administrator of the Huguenot Fellowship and also teaches French at the Westminster Language Institute.
 They have two children and three grandchildren.
 Their son, William Keyes Hill-Edgar, is a senior attorney with Viacom Productions in New York.
 He is married to the former Allison Hill, a medical doctor.
 They have two sons, William Morgan, and John Gordon.
 The Edgars’ daughter, Deborah Boatwright, is a graduate of Fuller Theological Seminary, and presently practices as a marriage and family therapist in Monrovia, California.